Bernice Eddy: SV40 virus research

 This discovery was of both practical and theoretical importance.
 Practically speaking, the discovery explained the origins of the widespread contamination of a variety of stocks of seed viruses and live polio virus vaccine by SV40 that had been written about in a 1960 paper written by Ben Sweet and Maurice Hilleman.
 Eddy suggested that this contamination could be avoided in the future by screening cultures of C. aethiops kidney cells for the characteristic cytopathic (cellular) changes that SV40 causes.
 This finding led Merck to voluntarily withdraw its killed-virus polio vaccine.
 Theoretically speaking, it added to a growing body of evidence that the monkey, like the mouse, could harbor oncogenic (cancer-causing) viruses that could affect other animal species.

 In 1998, the National Cancer Institute undertook a large study, using cancer case information from the institute's SEER database.
 The published findings from the study were considered of little value in a 2002 review that called for further investigation.
 Another large study in Sweden examined cancer rates of 700,000 individuals who had received potentially contaminated polio vaccine as late as 1957; the study again revealed no increased cancer incidence between persons who received polio vaccines containing SV40 and those who did not.

-The question of whether SV40 causes cancer in humans remains controversial, however, and the development of improved assays for detection of SV40 in human tissues will be needed to resolve the controversy.
+However, a 1999 study is among those that find that "increased incidence of certain cancers among the 98 million persons exposed to contaminated polio vaccine in the U.S." The question of whether SV40 causes cancer in humans remains controversial, however, and the development of improved assays for detection of SV40 in human tissues will be needed to resolve the controversy.